 It is certainly true that there may be additional costs involved with converting a watch design into a face for a smart watch.
 There is also probably a lot of resistance to bearing these costs given how unsuccessful Swiss watch brands have been at developing desirable smart watches.
 However, I believe these additional costs are modest.
 Hobbyists are designing these watch faces in their spare time, which leads me to believe that a watch brand can figure it out without too much expense (a number already have, a point to which I will turn).

 The most compelling reason to enter the smart watchface ecosystem, though, is that it would convert a "threat" into a hedge.
-A hedge is like a balancing scale: one side goes down, the other side (hedge) goes up.
 If that hedge is used carefully, it may actually expand the market for meatspace watches.
 A hedge is an opportunity that will thrive if your "main" activity begins to struggle.
 For example, if an airline owns a passenger rail, the trains serve as a hedge.
 If, for some reason, people begin to choose train travel over air travel, the company would see rising train revenues that offset diminishing air ticket sales.

 Suppose that consumers are buying smart watches as a subsitutue for Swatch watches.
 If Swatch had its watchface designs available for purchase in the smartwatch ecosystem, then the revenues from those virtual watchfaces would rise as meatspace watch sales declined.
 Swatch would have a hedge.
 One objection is that Swatch would trade pennies for dollars in that, typically, digital items are more modestly priced.
 This is certainly true, but we should also acknowledge that: 1) the cost of producing a smartwatch face is extremely low compared to a meatspace watch and 2) brands don't earn all of the revenue from retail sales, they often split it with retailers (in other words, they are already earning fractions of the dollar in meatspace).